stephanLeece/search-beacon/README.md

 # Search Beacon
-My final project whilst i was at Spiced Academy - a 12 week full stack coding bootcamp.
+My final project whilst I was at Spiced Academy - a 12 week full stack coding bootcamp.

-Search Beacon lets charites and non profits find volunteers, and vice versa.
-Once registered, users can set up a profile, message each other and search for oppurtunities via a map or by keywords.
+Search Beacon lets charities and non profits find volunteers, and vice versa.
+Once registered, users can set up a profile, message each other and search for opportunities via a map or by keywords.

 ## Technologies
 - **Language**: Javascript